juristr/juristr.github.com/content/blog/using-the-nx-dependency-graph-in-custom-scripts.md

 to run the build of your apps and libs.
 Affected commands only execute the test/build/... on the changed apps and libs.
 As you can imagine, such commands can help you speed up your CI pipeline time quite a bit.
 Read more [about it on the Nx docs](https://nx.dev/angular/guides/ci/monorepo-affected#rebuilding-and-retesting-what-is-affected).

-The intersting part is that the graph can also be visualized by running
+The interesting part is that the graph can also be visualized by running

 ```
 $ nx dep-graph